Meth Gator

-Attack of the Meth Gator is an upcoming 2023 horror comedy film directed by Christopher Ray and produced by The Asylum.
-It is a mockbuster of the film Cocaine Bear.
+Meth Gator (also known as Attack of the Meth Gator) is a 2024 American action film directed by Christopher Douglas-Olen Ray and produced by The Asylum.
+It is a mockbuster of the film Cocaine Bear by Elizabeth Banks.

+Premise

+On an island in the Everglades, a DEA agent and a local sheriff team up with locals to hunt down a giant alligator on meth.

 Cast

-The film's cast is as follows:

-Production and release
+Production

-On February 24, 2023, the day of the release of Cocaine Bear, The Asylum announced the film on Twitter.
+In February 2023, the day of the release of Cocaine Bear, The Asylum announced the film on Twitter under the working title of Attack of the Meth Gator.
 The next day, in a Tweet by The Asylum featuring a video of cast members complaining about the fictional titular alligator, it was confirmed that filming had completed on February 25.
-The film is scheduled to release in Summer 2023.
+At the 2023 San Diego Comic-Con, it was announced that the film had been renamed from Attack of the Meth Gator to simply Meth Gator.